Deymoss/Tiler/README.md

 # QOsmTilerGui #
 ### Utility for rendering tiles from map DB ###

-Using this utility you can render tiles for any area on the earth, instructions are below, tyler works only in conjunction with my offline version of the libosmscout plugin? see [there](https://github.com/Deymoss/OpenStreetMapOfflinePlugin/ "Offline plugin").
+Using this utility you can render tiles for any area on the earth, instructions are below, tiler works only in conjunction with my offline version of the libosmscout plugin, see [there](https://github.com/Deymoss/OpenStreetMapOfflinePlugin/ "Offline plugin").
 This is Qt project.

 ## Build and install ##
 First of all install all needeed packages